retorillo/live2d-utils/README.md

 Note that, if its name is completely starting with #, such a layer will be removed from final output.
 See "Forcely removing".

+#### Unwrapping `-`

+If name of layer set starting with `-`, and it had not been merged, their children are exposed from currently assigned layer set.

 #### Auto splitting to LR `:`

 If name of layer or layer set starting with `:`, it will be split to left and right layers. (eg. eye-l, eye-r)